Background pattern

 Children and adolescents

-Do not use Angileptol in children under 6 years old without consulting your doctor first.
-Children may be more sensitive to benzocaine, like the elderly and debilitated patients.
+Do not use Angileptol in children under 6 years old without consulting a doctor first.
+Children may be more sensitive to benzocaine, as well as the elderly and debilitated patients.

 Use in people over 65 years old

-The use of this medication at high doses or for prolonged periods may cause hypertension.
+The use of this medication at high doses or in prolonged treatments may cause hypertension.

 Other medications and Angileptol